Fetching multi-type collections

-When you want to retrieve multiple content items from different models, you can use the ContentItems query.
+When you want to retrieve content items from multiple models, you can use the ContentItems query.

 Include the __typename argument to see which model the returned content items belong to.
 You can make your query more specific by including the necessary arguments for each model.
 Please see the example below.